mattatz/bevy_points/README.md

             .into(),
         ),
         material: materials.add(PointsMaterial {
+            settings: PointsShaderSettings {
-            point_size: 20.0,       // Defines the size of the points.
+                point_size: 20.,    // Defines the size of the points.
+                ..Default::default()
+            },
             perspective: true,      // Specify whether points' size is attenuated by the camera depth.
             circle: true,           // Specify whether the shape of points is circular or rectangular.
             ..Default::default()